South Korea raises heat alert to highest amid sweltering weather

 The growing frequency and intensity of severe weather is symptomatic of global, human-driven climate change, experts in the field say, with heatwaves in much of the world expected to persist through August.

-North Korea is also battling the unrelenting heatwave with the highest daily temperatures forecast to hover around 35°C to 37°C by Thursday, state media reported.
-REUTERS
+North Korea is also battling the unrelenting heatwave with highest daily temperatures forecast to hover around 35C to 37C by Thursday, state media reported.

+(Reporting by Soo-hyang Choi and Minwoo Park; Editing by Sonali Paul and Michael Perry)

 Read more of the latest in